-PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION A capable and collaborative city government 16.
-A capable and collaborative city government 16.I Employees from the EE designated groups in the three highest levels of management (%) (NKPI) Measures the percentage of employees from employee equity (EE) target (designated) groups employed in the three highest levels of management, in compliance with the City's approved EE plan and EE Act.
+PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION 16.I Employees from the EE designated groups in the three highest levels of management (%) (NKPI) Measures the percentage of employees from employee equity (EE) target (designated) groups employed in the three highest levels of management, in compliance with the City's approved EE plan and EE Act.
 Management Level 1 - City Manager and Executive Directors Management Level 2 - Portfolio Managers and Directors Management Level 3 - Managers Proxy measure for NKPI per MSA Regulation 10(e).
-16.J Budget spent on implementation of Workplace Skills Plan (%) (NKPI) Measures the percentage of budget spent on the Workplace Skills Plan The Workplace Skills Plan outlines the planned education, training and development interventions for the organisation.
-Its purpose is to formally plan and allocate budget for appropriate training interventions that will address the needs arising out of local government's skills sector plan, the IDP, the individual departmental staffing strategies, individual employees' personal development plans and the employment equity plan.
+16.J Budget spent on implementation of Workplace Skills Plan (%) Measures the percentage of budget spent on the Workplace Skills Plan The Workplace Skills Plan outlines the planned education, training and development interventions for the organisation.
+A capable and collaborative city government 16.
+A capable and collaborative city government (NKPI) Its purpose is to formally plan and allocate budget for appropriate training interventions that will address the needs arising out of local government's skills sector plan, the IDP, the individual departmental staffing strategies, individual employees' personal development plans and the employment equity plan.
 Proxy measure for NKPI per MSA Regulation 10(f).
 16.K Adherence to service requests (%) Measures the percentage of adherence to service request.
 Service requests must be adhered to within the approved timeframes.
 This indicator measures the percentage adherence to citywide service standards based on external notifications.
 External notifications are requests for services from the public.
+The external notification types includes N2 notifications (used for all requests related to roads and stormwater infrastructure) and C3 notifications (used for all other service faults and requests).